dmx-systems/dmx-documentation/docs/user.rst

 Thus, every topicmap represents *one* view, perspective, or working situation.

 The following figure shows the relationship between content and its use in different working situations:

-In the upper half two different working situations are shown (*Topicmaps*).
-On each of the maps there is a selection of topics and associations revealed depending on what the topicmap is about.

 In the lower half you see a representation of a DMX database.
 It contains your complete knowledge graph made up of topics and associations.